 Lei Xu stated, “This paper took only six weeks from submission to acceptance, which underscores the peer recognition of our work.”

-Reviewers commented, “This study presents a technology that is significantly superior to existing methods, with performance improvements of up to two to three orders of magnitude in some cases, and it has the potential to become a next-generation drug delivery platform.”
+Reviewers commented, “This study presents a technology that is significantly superior to existing methods, with performance improvements of up to two to three orders of magnitude in some cases.
+It has the potential to become a next-generation drug delivery platform.”

-They further noted that by increasing the density of silanol groups on the nanoparticle surface, the technology not only accelerates the release rate of hydrophobic drugs but also greatly boosts their release load.
-Combined with density functional theory calculations, the study is the first to thermodynamically validate the advantages of this process, standing in stark contrast to previous methods.
-They also believed this achievement is expected to exert a far-reaching impact on the pharmaceutical industry and drive the further development of hydrophobic drug delivery technologies.
+They further noted that, by increasing the density of silanol groups on the nanoparticle surface, the technology not only accelerates the release rate of hydrophobic drugs but also substantially increases their release payload.
+Combined with density functional theory calculations, the study is the first to thermodynamically validate the advantages of this process, in stark contrast to previous methods.
+The reviewers also noted that this achievement is expected to have a far-reaching impact on the pharmaceutical industry and further advance the development of hydrophobic drug delivery technologies.

 First, it can be applied to targeted drug delivery systems.

-As modern medical technology advances toward the era of precision medicine, the research and development (R&D) and application of targeted drugs have become a key direction for treating complex diseases (e.g., cancer, immune-related diseases).
-However, many novel targeted drugs, such as proteolysis-targeting chimeras (PROTACs) and small-molecule inhibitors, often face critical issues like poor solubility and low bioavailability due to their high specificity and complex molecular structures, which greatly limit their clinical application.
+As modern medicine advances toward the era of precision medicine, the research and development (R&D) and application of targeted drugs have become a key direction for treating complex diseases, such as cancer and immune-related diseases.
+However, many novel targeted drugs, including proteolysis-targeting chimeras (PROTACs) and small-molecule inhibitors, often face critical challenges such as poor solubility and low bioavailability due to their high specificity and complex molecular structures, which greatly limit their clinical application.

-The team’s technology is based on molecular-level interactions, aligning perfectly with the R&D logic of targeted drugs.
-By developing silica nanomaterials with high silanol group density, it provides a brand-new delivery solution for these poorly soluble drugs.
+The team’s technology is based on molecular-level interactions, aligning closely with the R&D logic of targeted drugs.
+By developing silica nanomaterials with a high density of silanol groups, it provides a new delivery solution for these poorly soluble drugs.
 Preliminary experimental results show that the technology can significantly enhance the release efficiency and stability of CRBN E3 ligase ligand-based drugs.
 This delivery system is expected to become a standard component of next-generation precision medicine, facilitating the translation of more targeted drugs from the laboratory to the clinic.

 Second, it enables the repurposing of poorly soluble drugs.